unreal4u/telegram-api/README.md

 Getting updates via Webhook
 ---------

-The first you'll have to do is register a webhook with Telegram via the SetWebhook method:
+The first thing you'll have to do is register a webhook with Telegram via the SetWebhook method:

 <pre>
 $setWebhook = new SetWebhook();